-The West Yorkshire Police have confirmed that the police service is sufficient to meet planned housing and employment growth.
-Police services in Wharfedale are provided by the Airedale and North Bradford division of the West Yorkshire Police.
+The West Yorkshire Police have confirmed that police services are under continous review to meet the planned housing and employment growth.

-There are no sub area specific infrastructure requirements for West Yorkshire Police or the West Yorkshire Fire Service.
+There are no sub area specific infrastructure requirements for the West Yorkshire Fire Service.

-Summary of Infrastructure Planning and Delivery across Wharfedale
+5.5.6 Summary of Infrastructure Planning and Delivery across Wharfedale